 - Know that any bullying incident is treated in the strictest of confidence and will be dealt with both quickly and appropriately.

 Image & Video Usage Policy

 This policy will ensure the safety and welfare of children, young people and/or vulnerable adults in our care when making photos/images of them.

 Our policy applies to all staff and volunteers working at our institution as well as visitors.

-The Idara Sunday School needs and welcomes publicity.
+Jaaferiya School needs and welcomes publicity.
 Student’s photographs add colour, life and interest to articles promoting activities and initiatives.
-Making use of photographs for publicity materials and to promote the Idara Sunday School in the press can increase student motivation and staff morale, and help parents and the local community identify and celebrate the Idara Sunday School achievements.
+Making use of photographs for publicity materials and to promote the Jaaferiya School in the press can increase student motivation and staff morale, and help parents and the local community identify and celebrate Jaaferiya School achievements.

 However, photographs must be used in a responsible way.
-The Idara Sunday School recognises the need to respect children’s and parents’ rights of privacy and is aware of potential child protection issues.
+Jaaferiya School recognizes the need to respect children’s and parents’ rights of privacy and is aware of potential child protection issues.

 There may be a risk when individual pupils can be identified in photographs.
-For that reason the Idara Sunday School has developed this policy to make every effort to minimise risk.
+For that reason the Jaaferiya School has developed this policy to make every effort to minimise risk.

 In the event of the inappropriate use of children’s photographs the Principal will inform the local Child Protection Officer and Social Services and / or the Police.